 Dogs of any age can benefit from FHO surgery.
 This surgical treatment for hip dysplasia entails removing the femoral head (ball) of the hip joint, allowing the body to create a “false” joint.
 FHO can help to decrease the discomfort related to hip dysplasia, although normal hip function is unlikely to be restored.

 After FHO surgery, your dog could need to remain in hospital for anywhere between several hours and several days, depending on their overall health, the surgery and other factors.
-It will be necessary for your pet to avoid strenuous physical activity for 30 days after surgery.
-Most dogs will completely recover about six weeks following the operation, when they can resume physical activity.
+It will be necessary for your pet to avoid strenuous physical activity for about 30 days after surgery.
+Most dogs will completely recover about six weeks following the operation and should be able to resume physical activity.

 Double or triple pelvic osteotomy (DPO/TPO)